harshrai96/TreeHMM/README.md

     forward_probs = forward.forward(hmm, observation, forward_tree_sequence, observed_states_training_nodes)

+## baumWelch.py

-## baumWelch.py : It consists of two functions
+It consists of two functions
 * baumWelchRecursion
-* baumWelch
+* hmm_train_and_test

 ## baumWelchRecursion : Implementation of the Baum Welch Algorithm as a special case of EM algorithm

 ### Description

-* baumWelch recursively calls this function to give a final estimate of parameters for tree HMM.
+* hmm_train_and_test function recursively calls this function to give a final estimate of parameters for tree HMM.
 Should not be used directly.

 ### Usage